imquantified/demoHtml/README.md

-# demoHtml
+# A Website
-A Demo HTML Site from the Computing Fundamentals Course
+A demo basic demo website

 # Author
 Seth Quant